danielecook/Awesome-Bioinformatics/README.md

 ## Visualization

-### Gene Diagrams
+### Genome Browsers / Gene diagrams

-_Tools for drawing gene diagrams / alignments_
+The following tools can be used to visualize genomic data or for constructing customized visualizations of genomic data including sequence data from DNA-Seq, RNA-Seq, and ChIP-Seq, variants, and more.

+* [biodalliance](http://www.biodalliance.org/) - Embeddable genome viewer.
+Integration data from a wide variety of sources, and can load data directly from popular genomics file formats including bigWig, BAM, and VCF.
+* [IGV](https://www.broadinstitute.org/igv/) - Java based browser.
+Fast, efficient, scalable visualization tool for genomics data and annotations.
+Handles a large [variety of formats](http://www.broadinstitute.org/igv/FileFormats).
+* [pileup.js](https://github.com/hammerlab/pileup.js) - javascript library that can be used to generate interactive and highly customizable web-based genome browsers.
 * [scribl](https://github.com/chmille4/Scribl) - javascript library for drawing canvas-based gene diagrams.
 The [Homepage](http://chmille4.github.io/Scribl/) has examples.
-* [pileup.js](https://github.com/hammerlab/pileup.js) - javascript library that can be used to generate interactive and highly customizable web-based genome browsers.

-### Genome Browsers

-* [IGV](https://www.broadinstitute.org/igv/) - Java based browser.
-Fast, efficient, scalable visualization tool for genomics data and annotations.
-Handles a [variety of formats](http://www.broadinstitute.org/igv/FileFormats).
-* [pileup.js]

 > Integrated Genome Browser - Java based browser |